lazyoracle/scipy2022/README.md

-# scipy2022
+# Differentiable Digital Twins for Automated Characterisation of Quantum Computers
-Virtual Poster for SciPy2022
+### Virtual Poster for SciPy2022